mitranim/wordplay/readme.md

 ickosystem (full of icky slimy stuff) © M

-existence of "debit" implies existence of "debyte" © M

 slyme (slithers into places you wouldn't expect) © M

-existence of "organism" implies existence of "andganism" © M

 oreganism (lives in and feeds on ore, like some bacteria) © M